digdir/dialogporten/README.md

 `global.json` is used when building the solution in CI/CD.

 ## Development in local and test environments
-To generate test tokens see, https://github.com/Altinn/AltinnTestTools.
+To generate test tokens, see https://github.com/Altinn/AltinnTestTools.
 There is a request in the Postman collection for this.

 ### Local development settings
 We are able to toggle some external resources in local development.
 This is done through the `appsettings.Development.json` file.
 The following settings are available: